-Ondo State Government has embarked on a Cocoa Revolution Project to rehabilitate moribund cocoa plantations established on 2,000 hectares of land.
-The project is ultimately aimed at boosting cocoa production and introducing new premium hybrid cocoa seedlings that are disease resistant and harvestable in 18 months, as opposed to five to six years.
+Ondo State Government has embarked on a Cocoa Revolution Project that is targeted at rehabilitating moribund cocoa plantations established on a 2,000-hectare land.
+The project is ultimately aimed at boosting cocoa production and introducing new premium hybrid cocoa seedlings that are disease resistant and harvestable in 18 months as opposed to 5-6 years.
 There are vast opportunities for cocoa production and processing for local and foreign consumption.
-The Cocoa Revolution Project, coupled with the short gestation time of the improved seedlings, would allow investors to make profits from cocoa within a shorter period.
+The Cocoa Revolution Project coupled with the short gestation time of the improved seedlings would allow investors to make profits from cocoa within a shorter period.